GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-3_rhino-3d.md

 ![window in place](images/12-3/window-in-place.png#img-full)
 *First Window in Place*

 At this point, we could copy these two pieces of geometry into each of the other openings of this size to fill in the rest of the windows.
 But this window is an **element that repeats throughout the building**, so making a bunch of unrelated copies of it would be sort of redundant.
 Plus, what if we wanted to change this window later, maybe to add more detail?
-We'd have to go back and replace them all individually.
+We'd have to go back and replace them all one by one.
 So instead, we're going to turn this window into a **Block**.
-A block is like a sub-drawing contained within your model, which Rhino only has to record one description of, and if you change one instance of it, the rest change too.
+A block is like a sub-drawing contained within your model which Rhino only has to remember one description of, and if you change one instance the rest change too.
 This saves you time, but also, for more complex models, disk space and memory.

 So select your frame and glass, and use the `Block` command.
 You'll be asked to choose the **base point** of the block, which is the **origin** (0,0,0) of this new sub-drawing.
 The lower-left corner will work.
-Next you'll be prompted to give it a name, which should be specific enough to distinguish it from any other window blocks you'll create: I've gone with "Window 120".
+Next you'll be prompted to give it a name, which should be specific enough to distinguish it from any other window blocks you might create: I've gone with "Window 120".
 Hit 'OK' and your block will be created.
 Note that **a block instance exists on a layer independent of the elements that make it up**, so make sure this one is on the "Window" layer to avoid confusion further down the line.

 ![block creation](images/12-3/block-creation.gif#img-full)
 *Creating a Block*